bucs445spring22/final-project-team_7/planning/sprints/sprint0/sprint_notes.md

 ## Sprint Review

-### SRS Sections Updated

-<< This won’t apply to this sprint >>

 ###  User Story:

-<< Corresponding User Stories completed in this sprint.
-For this sprint, it should be the text below >>

-As a client, I want an application that I can deploy on any server running Docker
+As a client, I want an application that I can deploy on any server running Docker.

-### Requirement Implemented

-<< The corresponding SRS requirement that the team completed in the last sprint.
-The requirement for sprint0 is below. >>
+### Sprint Requirements Attempted

 **The application shall minimize required dependencies**